MalikaTajidi/gradlink/README.md

 # About This Repository

 This repository contains all the backend work I contributed to during the development of the GradLink platform.
 It includes essential features and services for managing users , WebSocket-based communication, and connecting students with alumni for mentorship and career guidance.
+I also implemented Docker to containerize the backend, ensuring consistent development and deployment environments, making the project scalable and efficient.